HirokiHamaguchi/latexlint/README.md

 We use [MIT License](LICENSE).

-(The libray [to-title-case](https://github.com/gouch/to-title-case/tree/master) is also under MIT License.)
+(The library [to-title-case](https://github.com/gouch/to-title-case/tree/master) is also under MIT License.)